 They're optional, but I think it's a nice add to eat with the pretzels!

-Cinnamon Sugar Soft Pretzels with Macerated Strawberries
+Cinnamon Sugar Pretzels

 For the Dough

-- 1 ½ cups almond milk slightly warmed
+- 1 ½ cups non-dairy milk* warmed

 - 1 Tablespoon dark brown sugar